Registration Dossier

 - at the conjunctivae level: a slight to moderate redness noted 1h after the test item instillation and totally reversible between days 2 and 7, associated with a slight chemosis noted 1h after the test item instillation and totally reversible between days 1 and 3;

-- - Lesions and clinical observations:
+- Lesions and clinical observations: none

 - Ophthalmoscopic findings: none